 b.
 1984, Manchester, UK

 Elizabeth Waggett is a visual artist based between the USA and Europe.
-Her practice investigates the fragility and resilience of beauty, memory, and materiality through highly skilled, labor-intensive works that combine oil paint, precious metals, antique textiles, and light.
-Often rooted in the visual language of European still life, her work disrupts inherited aesthetic codes to explore the emotional weight of displacement, survival, and transformation.
+Her practice investigates the fragility and resilience of beauty, memory, and materiality through skilled, labor-intensive works that combine oil paint, precious metals, antique textiles, and light.
+Drawing on the visual language of European still life, her work places subjects under conditions of restraint, where sustained attention becomes central to how meaning unfolds.

 Waggett studied Fashion and Design at the University of Manchester and later Contemporary Art at the Royal College of Art.
-She has exhibited in major cities including New York, London, Paris, Hong Kong, and Los Angeles, and collaborated with institutions such as HRH King Charles’ King’s Trust,and the UN’s Lionshare Fund.
-Alongside collaborations with Saks, Soho House, Fleur Du Mal, and Netflix.
-Her work is held in private and public collections worldwide, and she is currently developing new immersive installations that extend her themes into architectural and sensorial space.
+She has exhibited internationally in cities including New York, London, Paris, Hong Kong, and Los Angeles, and has collaborated with institutions and organizations including The King’s Trust, the UN’s Lion’s Share Fund, Saks, Soho House, Fleur du Mal, and Netflix.
+Her work is held in private and public collections worldwide, and she is currently developing new immersive installations that extend her exploration of surface, light, and containment into architectural and sensorial space.